Redocly/redocly-cli/docs/guides/response-contains-property.md

         main: "#32329f"
 ```

-Now that you've followed along in the creation of a rule, you can try to craft your own.
+Now that you've followed along in the creation of a rule, you can try to create your own.
 What if all requests should have a particular header parameter?

 Please let us know what you build.
 We would love to hear from you.

-Also, if you have ideas but unsure how to implement them, contact us.
+Also, if you have ideas but are unsure how to implement them, feel free to contact us.